Comments on the City Mayors Code of Ethics

 Article 2

-Mayors shall not discriminate against individuals or groups because of their race, religion, gender, disability or sexual orientation.
+Mayors shall not discriminate against individuals or groups because of their politics, race, religion, gender, disability or sexual orientation.

 Article 3